 Observing incredible birdlife in the verdant tropical rainforests is highly likely – the region is home to notable species including the grey-necked rockfowl as well as many range-restricted species, and over 400 types of bird have been recorded.
 While animal and bird sightings cannot be guaranteed and should be considered a plus, a previous team spotted gorillas and elephants within a range of just a few metres.

 Ivindo National Park (est. 2002) extends to 3,000km squared.
 It is a natural crossroads of unique ecosystems and biodiversity and is at the heart of Gabon’s conservation efforts.
 The park contains the Institut de Recherche en Ecologie Tropical, with a research station based in the park that will be visited at the end of the expedition and stayed at for one night.
 An eco-tourism organisation that is active in the region – and you will travel with its staff in dug-out canoes at the beginning and end of this expedition – is the Fondation Internationale Gabon Eco-Tourisme, or FIGET.
 Its goal is to protect the primary forests of the Ipassa-Migouli-Invindo region.
 Two FIGET guides will accompany your expedition along with other local support staff, and you’ll meet the park rangers at the trip’s end.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about our Approach here.
 The following is the outline plan for this epic trek and packrafting expedition to Gabon – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Gabon Expedition Handbook which is available on request or upon application to join the team.

-You’ll be fuelled by a mixture of high-calorie expedition food, supplemented by fresh local foods that are caught or bought en route.
-Taking decisions as a team, you’ll portage around major obstacles and waterfalls, run the smaller rapids and carve out wild camping spots near the river’s edge every night.
-Wildlife sightings are not guaranteed but previous teams have spotted gorillas and elephant at very close quarters…
+You’ll be fuelled by a mixture of high-calorie expedition food, supplemented by fresh local foods that are caught or bought en-route.
+Taking decisions as a team, you’ll portage around any major obstacles, run the smaller rapids and carve out wild camping spots near the river’s edge every night.
+Wildlife sightings are not guaranteed on the river section but previous teams have spotted gorillas and elephant at very close quarters…